WHISTLEBLOWER | COMMODITIES & Digital ASSET FRAUD

 A Focus on Digital Assets

 The CFTC is one of the leading enforcement agencies in the cryptocurrency and digital asset space.
-Recently, the CFTC filed enforcement actions against high-profile cryptocurrency exchanges which were misappropriating and illegally offering digital asset derivatives to U.S. customers and willfully evading commodities laws. Â
+Recently, it filed enforcement actions against cryptocurrency exchanges, such as FTX and Binance, which were misappropriating and illegally offering digital asset derivatives to U.S. customers and willfully evading commodities laws.

 Whistleblower Awards

-If you are aware of any fraud in commodities markets or violations of commodities laws and would like to discuss your options under the CFTC whistleblower program, please contact us for a complimentary, confidential review of your case. Â
+If you are aware of any fraud in commodities markets, on the futures exchanges, or violations of commodities laws and would like to discuss your options under the CFTC Whistleblower Program, please contact us for a complimentary, confidential review of your case.

 We are unique in that our attorneys have been involved in the CFTC Whistleblower Program since its inception.
 In fact, Christina McGlosson served as Acting Director for the CFTC’s Whistleblower Office and regularly reviews and comments on legislation affecting the CFTC’s Whistleblower Program.